 Related Reading: Can I Still Smoke Weed?
 Legal Marijuana and Child Custody

 If you and your ex are amicable, on good enough terms, and can cooperate, this has a chance to work.
-If not, and there’s conflict, that’s when problems often occur.
+If not, and there’s conflict, problems often occur.
 The right of first refusal requires the parents to communicate, at least on a basic level.
-But if you can’t talk to each other without fighting, this may give you one more thing to bicker about.
+But if you can’t talk to each other without fighting, this may give you another thing to bicker about.

 When one parent relies too heavily on the right of first refusal, it can cause friction.
 Though you want to spend as much time with the kids as possible, it’s not always practical.
 This varies from case to case, but you can’t always immediately drop whatever you’re doing.
 No one wants to be taken advantage of.

 It’s one thing if both parents live in close proximity to one another.
 But the greater the distance, the more issues arise.
 Driving miles across town and battling traffic the whole way isn’t always feasible.
+The same goes for parents who live in different towns.
 It can render the right of first refusal pointless in many situations.

 There needs to be trust, communication, and cooperation to make the right of first refusal work.
 In situations where exes have a history of domestic violence, this may definitely do more harm than good.